davidvlaminck/OTLMOW-Converter/README.md

 - otlmow_model
 - otlmow_modelbuilder
 - otlmow_converter (you are currently looking at this package)
+- otlmow_template

 ## Installation and requirements
-OTLMOW-Converter has one dependency besides the standard Python libraries: pandas.
+OTLMOW-Converter has two dependencies besides the standard Python libraries: pandas and openpyxl.
 It will be automatically installed when installing this library.
 Currently, you need at least Python version 3.8 to use this library.

 To install the OTL MOW project into your Python project, use pip to install it: